eyalroz/ssb-dbgen/README.md

 ## <a name="using">Using the utility to generate data</a>

-The `dbgen` utility should be run from within the source folder (it can be run from elsewhere but you would need to specify the location of the `dists.dss` file).
+The `dbgen` utility expects `dists.dss` in its working directory.
+If necessary, the location of the `dists.dss` file can be specified with the `-b` command line argument.
+CMake is configured to copy the `dists.dss` to the build directory automatically.
 A typical invocation:

     $ ./dbgen -v -s 10